eric-li18/modelweave/README.md

 - [x] Plot in plotly for interactivity

 ## About
 Front-end was done using [streamlit](https://streamlit.io) and various other ML and plot libraries.
-It is currently a WIP with plans to add more features soon!
+It is currently a WIP with plans to add more features soon.

 <!---A practice in utilizing linear regression to predict a candidates GPA based on SAT scores